Introduction

 Modern frameworks like Django and Flask utilize encapsulation and abstraction effectively, allowing developers to build powerful web applications quickly and efficiently.

-- Abstraction Layers in Web Development with Python
+Why Abstraction Layers Matter in Web Development

 Here is a simple representation of how these layers might look: